danpoggetti/professional-readme-geneartor/readme.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+Here's a video tutorial on how to use the app:<br>
+<a href="https://drive.google.com/file/d/1KFLmiKclLi2kLYyg-wbyLG2W9rv_rXD3/view">View Tutorial</a><br><br>

-Here's a screen shot of what the app looks like when someone runs the command line to start the app.
+Here're screen shots of what the app looks like when someone runs the command line to start the app.

 ![](./images/readme_terminal.png)
 ![](./images/running%20node%20prompt.png)